ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/client-configuration.markdown

-﻿## Client Configuration
+﻿# Client Configuration
 ---

+{NOTE: }

+* Configure the RavenDB client behaviour for **all** databases in the cluster
+* These default values can be overwritten per databses in [Database Client Configuration](../../../../todo-update-me-later)
+{NOTE/}

+---

+{PANEL: Client Configuration}

 ![Figure 1.
 Client Configuration](images/client-configuration.jpg "Client Configuration")

-### Client Configuration
-On this screen we can set load-balancing behavior and restrict the number of requests per session in the client API.
-This is done per database group.

-#### Read Balance Behavior
-The choice made in the combobox affects two behaviors:
+**1. Read balance behaviour**

+* Set the client API load-balancing behavior
-  * How the client API will decide which node to failover in case of issues
+* Effects the client API decision of which node to failover in case of issues
-  * How the client API will execute load balancing

-The choices:
+* Options:
+  * **None**

-  * None - the client API will failover nodes in their TAG order, (Node A, then Node B, then Node C and so on).
-No load balancing will occur.
+      * The client API will failover nodes in their TAG order.
+(Node A, then Node B, then Node C and so on).
+      * No load balancing will occur.
+  * **Round Robin**
-  * Round Robin - for each request the client API will address the next node in their TAG order.
-In case of failover, the client will try the next node as well.
+      * For each request, the client API will address the next node in their TAG order.
+      * In case of a failover, the client will try the next node as well.
+  * **Fastest Node**
-  * Fastest Node - each client API request will go to the fastest node (determined by a [speed test](../../../server/scaling-out/clustering/speed-test)).
-Any topology change would trigger the [speed test](../../../server/scaling-out/clustering/speed-test) again.
-Failover in this case would select the node with the next TAG.
+      * Each client API request will go to the fastest node (determined by a [speed test](../../../server/scaling-out/clustering/speed-test)).
+      * Any topology change would trigger the [speed test](../../../server/scaling-out/clustering/speed-test) again.
+      * Failover in this case would select the node with the next TAG.

+**2. Max number of requests per session**

+* Set this number to restrict the number of requests per session in the client API.
+* Default value is 30.

 {NOTE: Failure to contact all nodes}
 If the client has tried to contact all nodes and failed, an `AllTopologyNodesDownException` will be thrown {NOTE/}

+{PANEL/}